The vinyāsa, the connecting movements between the postures, is composed of 3 fundamentals (Tristana) which are:

 Ashtanga Yoga uses a three-fold approach to yoga asana called Tristana.
 Tristana consists of Ujjayi Pranayama (breathing technique), Bandhas (energy locks or seals), Dristi (looking focus).
 Through this method, practitioners develop control of the senses and a deep awareness of themselves and their inner sensations, emotions, and calm of the mind.
 By practising this discipline with regularity and devotion Ashtanga Vinyasa Yoga practitioners develop steadiness of body and mind.

 The process of using these tools to deepen your experience is one of the main characteristics that separate Ashtanga Vinyasa Yoga from other yoga forms

 Prana means “energy.”
 Pranayama is the method of gaining control over the subtle energies in the body by using the breath.
 This particular pranayama involves partially closing off the glottis (the muscle at the back of the throat used for swallowing) as you inhale and exhale.
-To practice it tighten the throat in the same way as when you whisper, or in the same way you would steam up a mirror, and breath through the nose to make a whispering sound at the back of the throat.
+To practice, it tightens the throat in the same way as when you whisper, or in the same way you would steam up a mirror, and breath through the nose to make a whispering sound at the back of the throat.
 The sound should be similar to waves rolling over pebbles on a beach.
-Guruji says: “Ashtanga practice is a breathing practice … the rest is just bending”.
+Guruji says: “Ashtanga practise is a breathing practise … the rest is just bending”.